 Over the past few years coverage has appeared in a number of international business media, including the Financial Times, CNBC, BBC World News, Reuters and Forbes, as well as generating hundreds of articles globally.

 Each year’s report receives around 22,000 views on the website; 12,000 LinkedIn impressions and hundreds of re-tweets on Twitter.
 It has also been used by Grant Thornton’s people & culture team to promote the firm’s Women’s International Leadership Link network, which aims to connect women and promote female leadership internally.

 The WiB report aims to demonstrate to businesses that Grant Thornton contributes insight on a subject important to them as well as show its international reach.
-In 2015 this was done by providing truly international insights, surveying businesses in 40 economies and investigating issues such as support for quotas.
+This is done by providing truly international insights, surveying businesses in 40 economies and investigating issues such as support for quotas on an annual basis.
 The report is also well timed; releasing the findings on International Women’s Day.

 “Linstock has become a trusted and valuable thought leadership partner.
 They push the boundaries to come up with fresh ideas that make the most of our existing assets.
 From drafting discussion guides and conducting interviews to data analysis and reporting, their work is always innovative and insightful.”

 Carol Briggs, Associate Director – Global Marketing & Thought Leadership, Grant Thornton International